 5 Analysis of potential interference to EESS (passive) caused by FSS emission reflected by ocean surfaces

-5.1 Static analysis
+[5.1 Static analysis

+{US Note: This analysis was prepared making use of a draft document under consideration by WP 3J.
+In 2022, Study Group 3, approved an ITU-R Recommendation pertaining to the sea surface scattering bistatic which is the model that should be used in this study.
+Consequently, this study should be revised to take into account the approved model in this ITU-R Recommendation.}

+{US Note: The United States notes a number of concerns raised with this analysis some of which might not be easily reconcilable.
+The US consider the dynamic study a more credible analysis, mainly due to matching with the dynamic environment of the scenario as well as the use of appropriate ITU-R model related to scattering bistatic.
+The US proposes the static study to be removed from the document; alternatively, it should remain within brackets until the the highlighted issues are resolved.}

 Since both the EESS (passive) sensor and FSS satellite antennas are Earth-facing, power transmitted by the FSS would enter the EESS (passive) receiver only through the antenna sidelobes if a reflection mechanism did not exist.
-However, any RF energy being received through the EESS antenna sidelobes should be greatly reduced.
 Since the EESS (passive) sensors are receiving a level of emissions higher than what would be expected from backlobe or sidelobe reception, the assumption is that signals are reflected off the Earth’s surface in the direction of the EESS (passive) sensor.
-The reflection coefficient models under development in ITU-R Working Party 3J indicate that bodies of water and ice have the highest intensity of RF emission reflection.
+The reflection coefficient models under development in ITU-R Working Party 3J indicate that bodies of water and ice {US Note: RF emission reflection from water is different from the RF emission reflection from ice.
+3J did not give any claim about reflection from ice.} have the highest intensity of RF emission reflection {US Note: The propagation model needs to be updated to the model developed in ITU-R P.2146}.
 As a result, the analyses in this report will examine potential RFI scenarios resulting from reflections off the Earth’s ocean surfaces.
 An analysis assessing interference to the GPM/GMI EESS (passive) sensor from FSS operations, in-band and adjacent band, is shown below to quantify the effects of these reflected signal paths.
 The geometry used in this analysis is shown in Figure 9, and Table 4 contains all the relevant geometrical and system parameters as well as the physical constants used in the analysis.

 Figure 9